library-data-platform/ldp/doc/Admin_Guide.md

 ### Building the software

-If the LDP software was built previously in the same directory, first remove the leftover `build/` subdirectory to ensure a clean compile.
+If the LDP1 software was built previously in the same directory, first remove the leftover `build/` subdirectory to ensure a clean compile.
 Then: